Multiple Choice Bible Quiz about Moses the Lawgiver

 God was severely displeased with this action.

-This was one of the reasons why God did not allow Moses to enter the promised land.
+This incident was one of the reasons why God did not allow Moses to enter the promised land.

 They came upon a waterhole, but it was bitter and undrinkable.